 At first glance the promise at the end of the verse sounds contradictory.
 It says that when we face a temptation, God provides a way out so we can remain under it.
 So which is it?
 Does God want us out of the temptation or to stand under it?
 He wants both.

-Remember our earlier point, that in every trial there is a double possibility?
-The devil wants to use the event to turn us to sin, but the Lord wants to use the event to grow us up in righteousness.
+Remember what we learned in point one, that in every trial there is a double possibility?
+The devil wants to use an event to turn us to sin, but the Lord wants to use the event to grow us up in righteousness.
 And He gives us exactly what we need to bring that about, a way out and the strength necessary to endure.

-So here's the good news about ourselves...
+So here's the promise regarding ourselves...

-A. If we are in Christ, we have the resources to withstand temptation.
+A. If we are in Christ, we have the resources to stand.
+To stand rather than fall.
 Jesus Christ came to earth as the God-man, faced temptation in our place and resisted it perfectly.
 He never sinned.
-But He died for sins, not His own but for the sins of every person who will repent and put their trust in Him and His atoning sacrifice.
-That's why He went to the cross, to take care of our sin problem.
-And three days later the victorious Savior defeated death and came back to life, so that today God offers forgiveness for sin and power over sin to all who will trust in His Son.
+But He did die for sins, not His own but for the sins of every person who would repent and put their trust in Him.
+That's why He went to the cross, dear friends, to take care of our sin problem.
+And three days later our victorious Savior defeated death and came back to life, so that today God offers forgiveness for sin and power over sin to all who put their trust in His Son.

-Yes beloved, if we are in Christ, we have the resources to withstand temptation.
+Do you know what that means?
+It means that if we are in Christ, we have the necessary resources to stand, no matter what we're facing.
 We have them because Christ has given them to us.
 It's a fact.
 The deposit is in the bank.
-We can withstand temptation.
-Furthermore...
+We can stand.
+And...

 B. If we depend on Christ, we will stand.
-He provides the way out, but we must take it.
-He provides the strength, but we must use it.
+He will provide a way out, and He will walk with us through that way out.
+But we must take it, and we must take it in total dependence on Him.

-So how do we depend on Christ?
+How do we do that?
+How do we depend on Christ?
 Good question.
 Right now you're depending on your pew to hold you up so you don't fall.
 That means you've assessed that seat, concluded that it's reliable to hold you, and then put your weight on it.
 You are depending on it.
 So do that with Christ.
+Do it every day, in every difficulty you face.
 Put your weight on Christ.
 Lean on Him.
 Trust in Him.
-Rely on Him...for salvation and for daily living.
-It boils down to this...
+Rely on Him.
+Take Him at His word.